The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 Method 4

-And finally, an option that is suitable for more confident users who know how to work with the command line, since you will need to take the following steps in turn:
+And finally, an option that is suitable for more confident users who know how to work with the command line, since you will need to take the following sequential steps:

 • Also, using bootable media, go to the “Command Prompt” section;